Home>University Programmes>Elective Courses of the University Programmes

 Elective Courses

-In addition to their core studies in the social sciences or French language track, all students may take an optional elective course
+In addition to their core studies in the social sciences or French language track, students in the June & July University Programme may take an optional elective course

 Students may take one elective class per session: